 This research looks at the economic consequences of current food sovereignty policies in the Middle East with case studies of Lebanon and Jordan.
 A variety of methodological tools and techniques will be applied to evaluate each country’s food security strategy and to assess the economic costs of the drive towards greater food sovereignty.
 Extensive data collection will take place in each country, in order to quantify the economic costs and trade-offs involved in greater domestic food production in the region.

 Arabian Gulf states are seeking agricultural land in developing countries.
 This strategy offers the possibility of securing reliable long term food supplies but has been criticized as risking exploitation of communities in the host countries.
 This project will examine two cases of Gulf-state land investments in developing country agriculture to develop a long-term prognosis for this going abroad strategy.
 The questions to be addressed are: What risks accrue to Gulf state investors in pursuing it?
 What could increase the likelihood of long-term success?
-Read Benjamin Shepherd’s article on “Thinking Critically about Food Security,” Security Dialogue June 2012 vol. 43 no. 3 195-212.
+Read Benjamin Shepherd’s article on “Thinking Critically about Food Security,” Security Dialogue, June 2012, vol. 43, no. 3, p.
+195-212.

 This project studies the effect of environmental factors on the spatial patterns of household food security in the Middle East.
 It is primarily aimed at understanding spatial patterns of food consumption and quantifying the impact of environmental constraints on food insecurity in the region.
 During the course of this project, two case studies will be carried out in Syria and the Palestinian Territories.

 The proposed study will assess existing urban agriculture in two low-income neighborhoods in Lebanon and Jordan respectively.
 The project will investigate the presence, forms and role of urban agriculture in contributing to food security, and to enhancing households’ nutritional and economic levels.
 In addition, the proposed research aims to examine how urban agriculture may play a role in enhancing environmental sustainability and helping communities adapt to the effects of climate change.